dbojado/facial_recognition/README.md

 # Facial Recognition
 Using OpenCV library

+### Facial Detection vs. Facial Recognition
+- Facial Detection can determine there is a face in an image, however it cannot determine who that person is
+- Facial Recognition can identify who a person is

 ### Projects
+1. Video Facial Detection
-1. Video Facial Recognition
+2. Video Facial Recognition
-2. Emotion Detector
+3. Emotion Detector